Khalil Vanderpool-Nurse

-Khalil Vanderpool-Nurse (born 14 March 2005) is a Barbadian footballer who plays as a midfielder for Swedish Division 4 club Härnösand, and the Barbados national team.
+Khalil Vanderpool-Nurse (born 14 March 2005) is a Barbadian footballer who plays as a midfielder for Southern League club Coastal Spirit, and the Barbados national team.

 Club career

 Vanderpool-Nurse began playing football at age six.
-He first joined Kickstart FC where he remained for ten years.
+He first joined Kickstart Rush FC where he remained for ten years.
 In 2016, he scored seventeen goals to become the MVP of the BICO Primary School Football Tournament, earning the man of the match award for the championship final victory.
 In 2018, he scored twenty-one goals to help Kickstart FC win the national under-13 division.
 In 2021, Vanderpool-Nurse decided to move abroad to continue his football career, applying to the Rossall School and Brook House College in the United Kingdom.
 After being accepted into both, he ultimately chose the Rossall School because of its partnership with Fleetwood Town.

 After attending the Rossall School from 2021 to 2023, Vanderpool-Nurse signed for Dubai City F.C. of the UAE First Division League for the 2023–24 season.
 In summer 2024, he moved to Swedish Division 4 club Härnösand.
 On 6 August 2024, he scored four goals in a 6–0 league victory over Forsmo IF.
-In 2025, he had a short spell with Ytterhogdals IK of the Swedish Division 2, scoring one goal in two appearances.
-His lone goal came against Delsbo IF on 8 March 2025.
+In August 2025, it was announced that Vanderpool-Nurse had been transferred to Ytterhogdals IK of the Swedish Division 2 for the remainder of the season.

+Following his departure from Ytterhogdals, Vanderpool-Nurse returned to Barbados with a stint at Wotton FC.
+Early in the season, he scored in a 2–3 defeat to Britton's Hill United.